manoelpqueiroz/galactipy/CONTRIBUTING.md

 collaboration,
 documentation,
 and community engagement.
-It emphasizes the importance of actively sharing knowledge, experiences, and ideas
+It emphasises the importance of actively sharing knowledge, experiences, and ideas